February 2023 Ian Chiu

-Without further ado, here’s a list of USB-C cables we believe are as future-proof as it gets in the foreseeable future.
-Everyone who is heavily invested in USB-C devices should give these a hard look.
+Without further ado, here’s a list of USB-C cables that we believe are fairly future-proof in the foreseeable future.
+Everyone who is heavily invested in USB-C devices should give these a look.

 Copper-based active USB-C cables begin at 2m with some extending up to 5m.
 The IOGear in particular manages to carry 60W of power (20V / 3A) as well as supports USB 3.2 Gen 2×1 (10Gbps) despite of extended range.
 When paired with the right setup, the cable can also run one 8K screen at 30Hz.
 It is ideal for extending the distance of your USB-C monitors, docks, or even Oculus Quest 2.

-There’s actually nothing wrong with Satechi as this has to do with an inherent limitation of the USB 3.2 specs.
-Optimal performance can only be guaranteed over cables within 1m in length without an active cable extension.
-Having said that, it doesn’t hurt to carry around a second charge-only cable like the Satechi when all your gear charges over USB PD.
-The cable also features a durable, braided nylon construction that may prove to be a viable alternative to Apple’s USB-C counterpart whose easily-deformed design raises durability concerns.
+There is actually nothing wrong with Belkin BoostCharge.
+This has to do with an inherent limitation of the USB 3.2 specs.
+Optimal performance can only be guaranteed for cables within 1m in length without an active cable extension.
+Having said that, it doesn’t hurt to carry around a second charge-only cable like Belkin BoostCharge, especially if all your gear charges over USB PD.
+The cable also features a durable double-braided nylon construction which may prove to be a viable alternative to Apple’s USB-C counterpart. whose easily-deformed design raises durability concerns.

 Additionally, it is particularly useful for anything that isn’t likely replaceable with a USB-C version (unless you go with another product).
 These include wireless transmitters that ship with gaming peripherals and of course, legacy thumb drives.
 The USB-IF certified dongle will also work flawlessly with the latest Android smartphones and tablets if you need quick access to your existing USB peripherals.